Doxense/foundationdb-dotnet-client/README.md

     // First we will create a subdirectory for our little array,
-    // just so that is does not interfere with other things in the cluster. var list = await location.CreateOrOpenAsync(db, "List", token);
+    // just so that is does not interfere with other things in the cluster. var list = await location.CreateOrOpenAsync(db, "List", cancel);

     // here we will use db.WriteAsync(...) that implements a retry loop.
     // this helps protect you against intermitent failures by automatically
     // retrying the lambda method you provided. await db.WriteAsync((trans) =>
     {
         // add some data to the list with the format: (..., index) = value trans.Set(list.Keys.Encode(0), Slice.FromString("AAA"));
         trans.Set(list.Keys.Encode(1), Slice.FromString("BBB"));